-American detained in North Korea
+North Korea detains US citizen as tensions rise

 All of them were grabbed by North Korean security forces as they attempted to fly out of Pyongyang airport.

-Merril Newman, who at the time of his October 2013 detention was an 85-year old US veteran of the Korean War, was released two months later after a videotaped apology.
-American Jeffrey Fowle spent five months in detention in 2014 for allegedly leaving a bible at a club for foreign sailors.
+Merril Newman, who at the time of his October 2013 detention was an 85-year-old US veteran of the Korean War, was released two months later after a videotaped apology.
+American Jeffrey Fowle spent five months in detention in 2014 for allegedly leaving a Bible at a club for foreign sailors.

 And last May, North Korean security officers detained BBC reporter Rupert Wingfield-Hayes as he was about to fly out of the country.
 He was interrogated for at least 10 hours and accused of defaming the Korean nation before eventually being released.

-Korean peninsula tensions
+Korean Peninsula tensions

-The detention comes amid a buildup of tension on the Korean peninsula.
 The US and Chinese governments have repeatedly warned the North Korean regime not to conduct a sixth nuclear weapons test.
 Pyongyang says it has the right to develop nuclear weapons.

-Meanwhile, South Korea and Japan -- both key US allies in the region -- have condemned frequent North Korean missile launches that are all banned under United Nations Security Council resolutions.
+South Korea and Japan -- both key US allies in the region -- have condemned frequent North Korean missile launches that are all banned under United Nations Security Council resolutions.

 Washington recently dispatched the USS Carl Vinson aircraft carrier strike group to the region as a warning to Pyongyang.